rmarable/ParallelClusterMaker/INSTALL.md

 # INSTALL.md

+## License and Disclaimer Information

+Please refer to the LICENSE and DISCLAIMER.md documents included with this Open Source software for the specific terms and conditions that govern its use.

 ## Introduction

 ParallelClusterMaker is Open Source software that simplifies the automation of creating, deleting, and administering AWS ParallelCluster stacks.

-The recommended way to use ParallelClusterMaker is to stand up a dedicated jumphost using the code in ParallelClusterMaker/JumphostMaker, and from this dedicated jumphost, run the code in ParallelClusterMaker/ClusterMaker to build and administer ParallelCluster stacks.
+The recommended way to use ParallelClusterMaker is to stand up a dedicated EC2 jumphost using the code in ParallelClusterMaker/JumphostMaker, and from this dedicated jumphost, run the code in ParallelClusterMaker/ClusterMaker to construct, administer, and destroy ParallelCluster stacks.

 Guidance is also provided for launching new ParallelCluster stacks using the code in ParallelClusterMaker/ClusterMaker directly from OSX.
 Please be